It’s the morning after your divorce is finalized. You wake up and wonder, “Now what?”

-Many people describe their divorce as the most stressful time in their life.
-They realize after the fact that they were in a fog during the divorce – keeping up with the emotional struggles during a divorce took up every bit of their energy.
-Many women say they didn’t fully understand the financial terms of their divorce because they weren’t in an emotional place where they could fully grasp the ramifications of their financial decisions during the divorce.
+Many people describe their divorce as the most stressful time in their lives.
+They realize after the fact that they were in a fog during the divorce, and that keeping up with the mental and emotional struggles took up every bit of their energy.
+Many women say they didn’t fully understand the financial terms of their divorce because they weren’t in a place where they could fully grasp the ramifications of their decisions during the process.

-What should you do after the dust settles from your divorce?
+So, what should you do after the dust settles from your divorce?

 While these questions can be scary, I believe the greatest treatment for fear is to have a plan in place.
-I see time and time again that my clients have such a huge sense of relief and confidence once they have a plan in place.
+I see time and time again that my clients have such a huge sense of relief and confidence once they have a plan they can stick to.

 The third step is to make sure you have a solid support system to create your new life.
 Many of the people who helped you through your divorce (family, friends, therapists, etc.) will also be there to help you through this transitional time.

-If you would like to discuss these matters with a professional, we offer a free 30-minute call to answer your questions and help you create a post-divorce plan.
+If you would like to discuss these matters with a professional, reach out to us at Purposeful Wealth Advisors.
+We’ll schedule a free 30-minute call to answer your questions and help you create a post-divorce plan.